 Tools for the era of experience

-I recent read this beautiful chapter from the unpublished book “Designing an Intelligence” by David Silver and Rich Sutton .
+I recently read a beautiful chapter from the unpublished book “Designing an Intelligence” by David Silver and Rich Sutton.
 It’s titled “Welcome to the Era of Experience” and you can read it here.
-The basic gist is this:
+The basic gist is this: current LLMs, trained on the sum of human knowledge, are approaching a ceiling.
+High-quality human data is a finite resource, and these models can only reproduce human capabilities, not truly surpass them.

-- Current LLMs trained on human data are approaching the ceiling of what they can learn from existing human knowledge.
-High-quality human data sources are being exhausted and the systems can only reproduce human capabilities, not surpass them in meaningful ways.
-For example: If you trained LLMs 300yrs ago, it might be doing reasoning using Newtonian mechanics or if it was trained 1000yrs ago, it may have reasoned in theistic terms.
-The point is - these models inherit our blind spots.
+If you trained an LLM 300 years ago, it might reason using Newtonian mechanics.
+If you trained it 1000 years ago, it might reason in theistic terms.
+Today’s models inherit our blind spots.
 They’re sophisticated echo chambers of whatever worldview was baked into their training data.
-An LLM today might give you brilliant answers about quantum mechanics, but it can’t discover the next paradigm shift in physics because it’s fundamentally limited to recombining existing human knowledge.
-It’s like asking a master librarian to invent new science - they can tell you everything that’s been written, but they can’t run the experiment that proves everyone wrong.
+An LLM can give you brilliant answers about quantum mechanics, but it can’t discover the next paradigm shift in physics.
+It’s like asking a master librarian to invent new science.
+They can tell you everything that’s been written, but they can’t run the experiment that proves everyone wrong.

 What next? - Experiential learning

-Part of my job description here at work is to figure out new paradigms in AI and where value creation will happen in the future.
-If OpenAI and Anthropic and xAI can brute-force intelligence using their compute, what can any startup possibly do that they can’t just replicate better?
-What can we regular people build that Sam Altman and Sundar Pichai cannot?
-This blog post tries to answer that question.
+Part of my job is to figure out where value will be created in this new paradigm.
+If OpenAI, Anthropic, and xAI can brute-force general intelligence with their compute, what can a startup possibly build that they can’t just replicate?
+What can we build that Sam Altman and Sundar Pichai cannot?

 What to build for this era then?

-The Silver & Sutton paper paints a picture where compute + environment beats compute + labels.
-If that’s true, then the game isn’t about who has the most GPUs (although that too matters a lot).
+The Silver & Sutton paper suggests that compute plus environment beats compute plus labels.
+If that’s true, the game isn’t just about who has the most GPUs.
 It’s about who controls the richest streams of experiential data.

-This is how I am thinking about it: While OpenAI and Google can throw infinite compute at general intelligence, they can’t be everywhere at once.
+While the big labs can throw infinite compute at general intelligence, they can’t be everywhere at once.
 They can’t own every workflow, every sensor, every domain-specific feedback loop.
 That’s where the opportunity lies.

 1. Own the Environment

-Remember how Tesla’s real USP isn’t their AI team or their Dojo supercomputer but their fleet?
-Every Tesla on the road is a data collector.
-The winners in the era of experience won’t be building better foundation models - they’ll be building proprietary environments where agents can learn things nobody else can access.
+Remember how Tesla’s real moat isn’t just their AI team but their fleet?
+Every Tesla on the road is a data collector, experiencing edge cases that can’t be simulated.
+The winners in the era of experience won’t just build better models; they’ll build proprietary environments where agents can learn things no one else can.

 Take construction sites.
-Imagine a startup that deploys cheap sensors across construction projects tracking worker movements, equipment usage, material flow, safety incidents, etc. An agent learning in this environment could discover patterns humans miss.
-Maybe it notices that accidents spike when certain equipment configurations appear together, or that productivity drops in specific weather + task combinations.
-The construction companies can’t build this themselves, and OpenAI can’t access this data without the physical deployment.
+A startup could deploy cheap sensors across projects to track worker movements, equipment usage, material flow, and safety incidents.
+An agent learning in this environment could discover patterns humans miss, like noticing that accidents spike when certain equipment configurations are used together.
+The construction companies can’t build this themselves, and OpenAI can’t access this data without a physical deployment.

 Or consider hospital emergency rooms.
-A startup could build the connective tissue between EMR systems, vital sign monitors, staff location trackers, and patient flow systems.
-The agent not only reads static records but also experiences the ER in real-time, learning which triage decisions lead to better outcomes months later.
-It might discover that routing certain patients to specific doctors based on subtle vital sign patterns reduces readmission rates by 20%.
-Google can train GPT-6, but they can’t access your hospital’s real-time sensor feed.
+A startup could build the connective tissue between EMR systems, vital sign monitors, and patient flow systems.
+The agent would experience the ER in real-time, learning which triage decisions lead to better outcomes months later.
+Google can train the next big model, but they can’t access your hospital’s real-time sensor feed.

-For non-hardware domain, this could be an area where legacy tech companies might have an edge.
-They already have a great wealth of simulation data from their users and they are best positioned to train these agents.
-Here is an excerpt from the Pleias.fr blog on training LLM agents
+For non-hardware domains, legacy tech companies might have an edge.
+They already have a wealth of simulation data from their users and are best positioned to train these agents.
+Here is an excerpt from the Pleias.fr blog on training LLM agents.

 What else to build:

-The key: You need proprietary access to environments where cause-and-effect cycles play out.
-No amount of compute at OpenAI can simulate what happens when you change fertilizer mix #47 in greenhouse #12.
-Start thinking about these environments for the vertical of your choice and build the RL layer on top.
+The key is proprietary access to environments where cause-and-effect cycles play out.
+No amount of compute can simulate what happens when you change the fertilizer mix in a specific greenhouse.

-Here’s where it gets really interesting.
-In the current paradigm, everyone’s obsessed with prompt engineering.
+In the current paradigm, everyone is obsessed with prompt engineering.
 In the Era of Experience, the money will be in reward engineering.

-Let me explain with a concrete example.
+Let me explain.
 Say you’re building an AI sales assistant.
-OpenAI’s version might optimize for user engagement or satisfaction scores.
-But what if your reward function is composite - 30% close rate, 20% customer lifetime value, 20% time-to-close, 30% post-sale NPS score measured 6 months later?
-Suddenly your agent is learning completely different behaviors.
-It might discover that slowing down the sales process for enterprise clients actually increases LTV, or that certain objection-handling patterns correlate with lower churn a year later.
+OpenAI’s version might optimize for user satisfaction scores.
+But what if your reward function is a composite: 30% close rate, 20% customer lifetime value, 20% time-to-close, and 30% post-sale NPS score measured six months later?
+Suddenly, your agent learns completely different behaviors.
+It might discover that slowing down the sales process for enterprise clients actually increases LTV.

-The beauty is that these reward functions become proprietary knowledge.
-You’re essentially programming business strategy directly into the agent’s learning process.
-A competitor can copy your UI, but they can’t copy the three years of refined reward engineering that makes your agent act like a senior enterprise sales rep instead of a chatbot.
+These reward functions become proprietary knowledge.
+You’re programming business strategy directly into the agent’s learning process.
+A competitor can copy your UI, but they can’t copy the years of refined reward engineering that makes your agent act like a senior enterprise sales rep instead of a chatbot.

 More examples: